Here's what you negotiated when buying jet cards

 In sum, it caused jet card providers to rewrite contracts to add fuel surcharge clauses and extend force majeure language.

-Still, the fact that management is comfortable to now lock in pricing for an extended period.
+Still, management is comfortable with locking in pricing for an extended period.

-Extending it seemingly means management is comfortable that they can fly you for the most part for less than they are charging.
+Extending it seemingly means management is comfortable that they can, for the most part, fly you for less than they are charging.

 Yes, there are risks on both sides.